HTPaulus/DrawBetter/README.md

 The process of the game:

-1. both players load the same URL in their browser.
+1. Both players load the same URL in their browser.
-2. they match their room ID in the top right corner of the game to make sure they are in the same room.
+2. They match their room ID in the top right corner of the game to make sure they are in the same room.
 3. The first one to load it will be the game master who will specify what the word to draw should be and how long it should take.
 4. The second player will be the one to fill in the URL after the first player.
 5. The second player will wait until the first player starts the game.